 Grades below "B" on six (6) or more graduate credit hours in 800 level biostatistics courses will result in the dismissal of the Biostatistics doctoral student from the Department of Epidemiology and Biostatistics Graduate Program and disqualification for a graduate degree in Epidemiology or Biostatistics.
-Retaking the course and receiving a grade of "B" or better does not replace the original grade on the student's record.
+Students are not required to retake the course.
+If, however, a student should choose to retake the course, a grade of "B" or better does not replace the original grade on the student's record.